#acbabenchbar

 CONFERENCE REGISTRATION DESK OPENS

-Main Lobby
+Hotel Lobby

 AFTERNOON – EDUCATIONAL PROGRAMS

-Dress for the day is resort casual.
+Dress for the day is resort casual with a 60s flair

 2:00 p.m.